colinpetruno/proteus/README.md

     $ gem install proteus

+Create the schema migrations
+    $ rails generate proteus:install

+Migrate
+    $ rails db:migrate

 ## Usage

-Proteus needs to be able to server many domains.
+Proteus needs to be able to serve many domains.
 The key change to the app is how stylesheet and assets are hooked into the app.

 instead of stylesheet_link_to we will need to make a